77 Kids Foundation donates to Calera basketball - Shelby County Reporter

 “Even though he was coach at rival Montevallo, I was there in the house, and he treated me like his son,” De’Vinner continued.
 “It takes a village to raise a child.
 Calera’s like a village, and I’m just one person in that village.”

-He also thanked the city and Mayor John Graham for their support of 77 Kids Foundation.
+He also thanked the city and Mayor Jon Graham for their support of 77 Kids Foundation.

 Calera welcomes Papa John’s, other businesses